 Find out more about your right to paid sick time in New York State below.
-Please note that you may also have an additional right to emergency paid leave for COVID-19 purposes under federal law, as described in more detail here.

 NOTE: This fact sheet covers New York’s permanent statewide sick time law.
 Workers in New York State may have additional paid leave rights in relation to COVID-19 under New York’s emergency paid sick leave law.
 For more information, click here.

 1) What does the New York State Sick Time law do?

 It gives workers sick time that can be used to recover from physical/mental illness or injury; to seek medical diagnosis, treatment, or preventative care; to care for a family member who is ill or needs medical diagnosis, treatment, or preventative care; or to address certain non-medical needs that may arise if the worker or a family member is a victim of domestic violence, a family offense, a sexual offense, stalking, or human trafficking.